-I’m thinking of the blues as flowers grow out of the bruise; the rusty old chair sings songs of you.
-Eyes have shrunk, tears have dried, wrinkles on my skin have stories that hide.
+I think of blues as flowers grow out of the bruise; the rusty old chair sings songs of you.
+Eyes have shrunk, tears have dried, wrinkles on my skin have nothing to hide.

 Life was bittersweet, people fell like teeth; I wash my hands with a few good deeds; you know, to live is to sin.
-Once I wasn’t old, my body was glitter and gold, dreamt with my eyes closed, you should’ve seen, the world had already been sold.
+There was a time when I wasn’t old, my body was glitter and gold, dreamt with my eyes closed but the world had already been sold.

 Mirror says it isn’t me; what am I?
 What do I see?